-- Demonstrate leadership skills and a desire to the serve the Society.
+- Demonstrate leadership skills and a desire to serve the Society.

-- Must attend two board meetings each year at the annual conference and participate in three board teleconferences throughout the remainder of the year.
+- Attend two board meetings each year and the Industry Advisory Council meeting at the Annual Conference, and participate in three board teleconferences throughout the remainder of the year.

-- Adhere to Board Policies, Bylaws and Code of Ethics, and represent ASLMS in a positive and supportive manner.
+- Adhere to Board Policies, Bylaws and both the Board and ASLMS Code of Ethics, and represent ASLMS in a positive and supportive manner.

 - Maintain confidentiality regarding discussions held at board meetings.

-- Avoid and/or disclose conflicts of interest between the position of Resident/Fellow Board Representative and the incumbent’s professional or personal life.
+- Avoid and/or disclose conflicts of interest between the position of Early Career Scientist Board Representative and the incumbent’s professional or personal life.